sambuccid/hulipaa/UI_tests.md

 - There should be errors shown when:
   - the network is not working
   - there is no result for the searched word
-- The errors should be shown with a slightly red background
 - When the website is opened on a device with a small screen, the results are shown with a "card" effect

 ## User story 3